 Tie Vinyl or USB on Balloons and set them free

-Jack White released a limited-edition single by helium balloon from his Third Man Records label headquarters in Nashville.
+Jack White and 3rd Man Records are known for their album release gimmicks. released a limited-edition single by helium balloon from his Third Man Records label headquarters in Nashville.
 The track is “Freedom at 21”.
 White and colleagues at Third Man filled 1,000 blue balloons approximately two feet in diameter with helium, attached flexi-discs and released them into the sky.

 Belgium-based band GARCIA GOODBYE also released their new single “Horizon” by putting it in USB sticks, tying them to balloons, and setting them free.
 The Flash Drive has a note to call the band so they can play on the houses of these lucky finders.
 Read about it here.